 One of the most colorful places in the world and a not-so-well-kept secret in the Bay of Naples!

 Take the ferry from the port of Naples and spend between 30 and 60 minutes on the boat, depending on the time you choose to go.
-A return trip can cost below 50 USD and you will have the whole day to explore the island.
+A return trip can cost less than USD 50, and you will have the whole day to explore the island.
 Check out ferry timetables and prices here!

 If you would rather have everything organized in advance, you can always choose a day trip from Naples to Procida.
 The trip includes a traditional local lunch you can enjoy while being charmed by the colors of the island, and you won’t have to worry about a thing – just show up at the ferry.